townofdon/javascript-primer/course-material/00-about-the-course/about-the-course.md

 What this course does NOT cover:

-- Generators (frankly I haven't found a solid use-case, and there are many good resources for learning about these)
+- Generators (these typically have extremely specific use cases and are not widely used)
 - Decorators (an advanced topic utilized in < 1% of applications)
 - Framework-specific code, like React, Vue.js, Angular, etc.
 - How to get rich quickly